 Next, you need to choose a domain name for your site.
-If you already own a domain name, you can enter it here, and you will just have to go through a few extra steps to make sure you get your DNS pointed to Bluehost.
+If you already own a domain name, you can add it to the “I have a domain name” box, and you will just have to go through a few extra steps to make sure you get your DNS pointed to Bluehost.
 If you don’t already have a domain name, you can purchase one from right in the sign up process, and the best part is, it comes free with your new hosting account purchase.
+Simply use the “new domain” box to pick the domain you want and click next.
+CAUTION (and speaking from experience!): check and double check for spelling errors!

-Now you can log into your WordPress site by going to the admin login URL.
-Enter your username and password, then click “Log In.”
-This will take you to your WordPress dashboard.
-From here, you can control everything to do with your WordPress site, such as creating pages, writing posts, and changing the appearance.
+Once you are logged into your WordPress dashboard you can control everything to do with your WordPress site, such as creating pages and categories, writing posts, and changing the appearance.

 At the very least, you should understand how to start a post and how to create a page, as well as how to installs some basic plugins.
 WordPress to Go is a great resource to help you get more comfortable with the WordPress platform.